 “The mix of majors really benefited our project,” says Branigan, a nursing major with an interest in the business side of medicine and pharmacology.
 “I learned so much from working with them daily and watching our different perspectives come together to create unique ideas and solutions.”

-Taking part in the Norway Innovation Scholars Program is to take part in both a learning and living community: from sunrise to sundown — which, during a Norwegian winter, goes by quickly — the students collaborated at NLA University College, a private Christian college in Bergen, analyzing the biotech company’s internal business affairs and serving as advisors for the firm’s future endeavors.
+Taking part in the Norway Innovation Scholars Program is to take part in both a learning and living community: from sunrise to sundown — which, during a Norwegian winter, goes by quickly — the students collaborated at a private college in Bergen, analyzing the biotech company’s internal business affairs and serving as advisors for the firm’s future endeavors.

 “It was really an extraordinary opportunity for me to practice what I would love to do post-graduation: work as a consultant in a global business setting,” says Ritter, whose previous experience interning as a business consultant over the summer sparked her interest in applying to the Norway Innovation Scholars Program.